MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 <a name="BKMK_Configure"> </a>
 ## Configure the update channel to be used by Office 365 ProPlus

-Semi-Annual Channel is the default update channel for Office 365 ProPlus.
-But you can configure an Office 365 ProPlus installation to use Monthly Channel or Semi-Annual Channel (Targeted).
+Semi-Annual Channel is the default update channel for Microsoft 365 Apps for enterprise.
+But you can configure a Microsoft 365 Apps for enterprise installation to use Monthly Channel or Semi-Annual Channel (Targeted).
 Also, not all users in your organization have to be configured the same.
 For example, you might do the following:

 - Provide a group of pilot users with Monthly Channel, so they can try out the new features of Office as they become available.